eclipse/microprofile-fault-tolerance/.github/ISSUE_TEMPLATE/30-spec-change-proposal.md

 ---
 name: Specification Change Proposal
-about: Request or propose an implementation that solves one or more use cases.
+about: Request or propose a specification change that solves one or more use cases.
 title: ''
 labels: 'spec. change :gear:'
 assignees: ''